 The Columbia Pictures logo in the opening has William Castle

-seated nearby, he points at the Torch Lady and says "Zotz!" and she turns and asks him what that is.
+seated nearby, he points at the Torch Lady and says "Zotz!" and she turns and asks him "Zotz, what's Zotz?!"
 See more